Chip-Biscuit/Chip-Biscuit.github.io/about/index.md

 - Cyber security & ethical hacking
 - Building inclusive tech spaces like **ByteMatrix** & **FixEnhancers**
 - Developing tools, software, and hardware that simply get the job done
-- Former fully-qualified electrician with a Diploma in Installing Electrotechnical Systems and Equipment (BSE)
+- Former fully qualified electrician with a Diploma in Installing Electrotechnical Systems and Equipment (BSE)
-- Experimenting with Raspberry Pi and Arduino — automation scripts, Pi-holes, and all sorts of fun little projects
+- Experimenting with Raspberry Pi, Arduino, and automation projects — Pi-holes, IoT, and other fun setups
-- Exploring game engines (Unreal, Godot), creative programs (Blender, Photoshop, DaVinci Resolve), and making content for YouTube or TikTok
+- Exploring Unreal, Godot, Blender, Photoshop, and DaVinci Resolve — making mods and creative content for YouTube or TikTok
-- Modding old games and bringing forgotten code back to life

 > *“A jack of all trades is a master of none, but oftentimes better than a master of one.”*

 ---

 ## 🌐 Projects

-You can explore my work here:
 - [Write-ups](/writeups/) — challenges, labs, and OS setup guides
 - [GitHub](https://github.com/Chip-Biscuit) — full source repositories